MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageResourceRequest.md

 ### -AccessPackageResource
 accessPackageResource
-To construct, see NOTES section for ACCESSPACKAGERESOURCE properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ACCESSPACKAGERESOURCE properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphAccessPackageResource